Francis E. Santos: Moylan-Santos campaign (2006)

 Santos was the running mate of Republican Gubernatorial candidate Lieutenant Governor Kaleo Moylan for the 2006 gubernatorial election.
 The Moylan-Santos team faced the incumbent governor Felix Perez Camacho and Senator Dr. Michael Cruz.
 The Moylan-Santos team lost in the primary election on September 2, 2006.

 Career after the Guam Legislature

 Santos was the former plan administrator of the StayWell Health Plan.
 Santos was president and CEO of the Island Home Insurance Company.

 Santos was the chief financial officer of the Guam Regional Medical City from 2015 to 2016 and currently serves as the senior vice-president of strategic planning and business development for the Guam Regional Medical City.
 Santos is chairman of the board at the iLearn Academy Charter School.
 Santos is chairman of the board and member/director of Global Health Systems.

 Election to the Consolidated Commission on Utilities

-Santos was elected to the Consolidated Commission on Utilities in 2018 Guam General Election.
+Santos was reelected to the Consolidated Commission on Utilities in 2018 Guam General Election.
 Santos was sworn in on January 10, 2019.